Denture Care Irvine, CA

 Do not attempt to adjust or repair dentures by yourself.
 Do-it-yourself kits can permanently damage dentures or harm one's oral health.
 Household glues should never be used as they can contain harmful chemicals if swallowed.
 The U.S. FDA warns against overuse of denture adhesives and suggests to use only use as a temporary solution when dentures become loose.
 Certain denture bonding products have Zinc, which may cause health problems if used in excess.
 When used responsibly, you may choose from a variety of denture adhesives, such as Fixodent® Original, Super Poligrip®, and DenTek® Secure.
 For more information on how to repair or adjust your dentures, you may contact us to speak with a qualified professional.

 Maintaining good oral hygiene and consistent dentures cleaning can help reduce the number of visits to a dentist.
 For partial dentures, clean the teeth that rest under the metal clasps diligently as plaque tends to build under the clasps.
 Avoid using whitening toothpaste on natural teeth.
 Never use products containing bleach on your dentures as it can tarnish the metal attachments.
 Eating well-balanced meals also contributes to a healthy mouth.
-For more useful tips on denture care, contact one of our Sedation and Implant Dentistry Irvine dentists.
+For more useful tips on denture care, contact one of our Total Care Implant Dentistry dentists.

 “Never use products containing bleach on your dentures as it can tarnish the metal attachments.”